eosti/remote-stm32/client.md

 Make sure that you are the only one attempting to debug: only one connection to the GDB server can be active at a time!

 Finally, try bugging the person hosting the server to check if it's actually up.

+**I just get gibberish while using telnet!**

+This is likely caused by a baud mismatch.
+By default, the server listens at 115200 baud.
+If you can't or won't use this baud rate, the server host will need to reconfigure it to listen to your new and improved baud rate.

 **[Insert complaint here]!**